-Seven years ago I created the idea of TIDE and started the school in my own backyard with three students.
+Twelve years ago I created the idea of TIDE and started the school in my own backyard with three students.
 I am truly grateful that the idea and mission has helped and joined so many families, friends, and students together.

-I moved to Costa Rica nine years ago and immediately fell in love with the culture and overall happiness seen in everyone.
+I moved to Costa Rica fourteen years ago and immediately fell in love with the culture and overall happiness seen in everyone.
 I worked at another private school for a year and a half and realized that students were being penalized for pursuing priorities outside of education.
 This is what formed the mission of TIDE: to provide a personal and flexible education.

 My teaching style is to cater to each students’ needs and interests.
-I want to engage the students in each lecture and ensure they are happily challenged in a learning atmosphere.
+I want to engage the students in each lecture and lesson and ensure they are happily challenged in a learning atmosphere.
 I am beyond proud and grateful of what TIDE has become and I will continue to work to improve it every year.

 I am grateful for my incredible staff that have allowed me to take more time off this year as well.
 Thank you to each and every one of you!

 When I am not at TIDE, you may find me in the ocean surfing, playing pickleball or running surf contests throughout Costa Rica.
 I live in Playa Grande with my husband and our two daughters Coco and Estella.